cossacklabs/themis/README.md

 Themis is a free cryptographic library that builds on the existing, community-tested cryptographic instruments (OpenSSL, LibreSSL, BoringSSL, depending on the target platform).
 It is open source and Apache 2-licensed, with its full source code publicly available online on GitHub.

-This means you should indicate that you’re using encryption and only submit annual self-classification reports.
-Read more about [Apple regulations on cryptography](https://medium.com/@cossacklabs/apple-export-regulations-on-crypto-6306380682e1).
+This means that you should indicate that you’re using encryption and only submit annual self-classification reports (use [this handy table](https://help.apple.com/app-store-connect/#/devc3f64248f) to self-check).
+Read more about [Apple regulations on cryptography](https://medium.com/@cossacklabs/apple-export-regulations-on-crypto-6306380682e1) and [check Apple docs](https://developer.apple.com/documentation/security/complying_with_encryption_export_regulations?language=objc).

 # Security